chadbaldwin/chadbaldwin.github.io/_posts/2021-03-23-quick-parse-csv-file.md

 ---
 layout: post
-title: Quick post - Parsing a pipe delimited file to get a unique list of values
+title: Parsing a pipe delimited file to get a unique list of values
 description: Today I needed to quickly parse a pipe delimited data file in order to get a unique list of values from one of the columns.
 date: 2021-03-23 20:40:00 -0700
 tags: Quick-Post